jacliu7/Lab-Scale-Geothermal/README.md

 Python 3 with numpy, pandas, matplotlib, scipy.
-On the Pi you also want gpiozero for pump control and llama-cpp-python + a GGUF model for the real inference load.
-Neither's required just to run the scripts -- see `--simulate` below.
+On the Pi you also want gpiozero for pump control and llama-cpp-python + a GGUF model for the real inference load, but neither are required just to run the scripts (see `--simulate` below).

 ```bash
 pip install numpy pandas matplotlib scipy